 And unfortunately, as the online shopping industry continues to evolve, so do the scams.

 The sophistication of Internet scams is getting better and better, and if you’re one of the millions of people making frequent purchases online, it’s important that you take certain steps in order to protect yourself and your wallet.

 How to avoid scammers while shopping online

 Make sure your computer and other devices are secure

-Make sure your computer (or any other device you're using to shop online) is free of malware and that your security software is up to date before making any online purchases.
-Check out our Virus, Spyware and Malware Protection Guide for links to free options.
+Also, make sure your device is free of malware before making any online purchases.
+Check out our Virus, Spyware and Malware Protection Guide for links to free protection ptions.

 If you’re looking for mobile security, try a freemium service called MyLookout.com that offers protection for smartphones running Android, Blackberry or Windows.
 If you have an iPhone, make sure your device is always running on the latest software.
 Apple frequently makes updates available, which often fix any potential security issues that could put you at risk.
 So make sure to always install the latest updates.